Hayley Sales: 2006–2012

-She began recording her first major label recording, Spring 2006, "Sunseed."
+Sales began recording her first major label recording in the spring of 2006, Sunseed.
 Her father, Richard Sales, co-produced the album, which they recorded on her parents' blueberry farm.
-Sunseed was released in 2007 with singles ‘What You Want’ and ‘Keep Drivin’ landing in the Canadian Top 40 and on the charts in Japan.
-In 2008, she won Best Mainstream Artist at The Canadian Radio Music Awards.
-From 2007 to 2009, Sales toured internationally with the likes of Jason Mraz, Gavin DeGraw, INXS, The Spice Girls, Feist, Justin Nozuka, The Cat Empire, gaining momentum in Australia, Japan, Canada and Europe.
-When she wasn't touring, Sales lived in Perth, Australia surfing and writing music.
+Sunseed was released in 2007, with the singles "What You Want" and "Keep Drivin" landing in the Canadian Top 40 and on the charts in Japan.
+In 2008, Sales won Best Mainstream Artist at the Canadian Radio Music Awards.
+From 2007 to 2009, she toured internationally with Jason Mraz, Gavin DeGraw, INXS, the Spice Girls, Feist, Justin Nozuka, and the Cat Empire, gaining momentum in Australia, Japan, Canada and Europe.
+When not touring, Sales lived in Perth, Australia surfing and writing music.

-In 2010, Sales began recording her sophomore album, featuring guest appearances by G Love and Donavon Frankenreiter, "When the Bird Became A Book," which was released in 2012.
-The music video for ‘Just Pretend, directed by Josh Forbes (Sarah Bareilles, The Fray) generating over five million views in three weeks following its release.
+In 2010, Sales began recording her sophomore album, featuring guest appearances by G Love and Donavon Frankenreiter, When the Bird Became A Book, which was released in 2012.
+The music video for "Just Pretend", directed by Josh Forbes (Sarah Bareilles, The Fray), generated over five million views in three weeks following its release.
 O'Neill Surf Company sponsored Sales as a musical ambassador.

 2012–2016

 In 2012, while waiting to begin recording her third album, Sales moved back to Los Angeles to pursue acting, after several years of focusing solely on music.
 She signed with Paradigm Agency and began studying acting extensively.
-In 2013, Sales moved up to Vancouver, British Columbia for a recurring role on the TV show, Cedar Cove.
-Her contract with Universal Music ended during this time and she began raising money through Pledge Music to record her next record.
-Nearing the completion of her record, Mike Rittberg, former GM at Verve Music Group USA, with whom Sales had been in touch for several years, signed her to his label.
+In 2013, she moved to Vancouver, British Columbia for a recurring role on the TV show Cedar Cove.
+Her contract with Universal Music ended during this time, and she began raising money through Pledge Music to record her next album.
+As the album neared completion, Mike Rittberg, former GM at Verve Music Group USA, with whom Sales had been in touch for several years, signed her to his label.
 In October 2015, Sales signed the contract and began completing the record.
-It is tentatively scheduled for release Spring 2017.
-The highly anticipated album is co-produced by Richard Sales, horns/strings arranged by Carl Marsh (Stax Volt), recorded at Oceanway Studios in Nashville TN, mixed by Michael Brauer at Electric Lady Studios NYC, and mastered by Joe LaPorta.
+It was tentatively scheduled for release in the spring of 2017.
+The highly anticipated album was co-produced by Richard Sales, horns/strings arranged by Carl Marsh (Stax Volt), recorded at Oceanway Studios in Nashville, Tennessee, mixed by Michael Brauer at Electric Lady Studios NYC, and mastered by Joe LaPorta.
 The masters were delivered in May 2016.